Lucyjpjones/LucyJones-resume/README.md

 - Inspiration for the London skyline image was taken from [Shutterstock](https://www.shutterstock.com/).

 - Software icon images were taken from [pixabay](https://pixabay.com/), [Needpix](https://www.needpix.com/) and [Wikimedia commons](https://commons.wikimedia.org/wiki/Main_Page).

+- The mockup image showing all devices on my README.md was created using [About Am I Responsive](http://ami.responsivedesign.is/)

 #### Acknowledgements
  - My Mentor for continuous help and support throughout the project.